 childlike wonder

-When I made this piece, I wanted to use fun, bright colors to represent a child’s imagination and viewpoint of life.
-I drew a picture of myself in the middle with colored pencils and surrounded myself with different-colored flowers drawn in oil pastels, just as I did when I was a little girl.
-I made the flowers grow bigger as they expanded outwards, to show the expansion of creativity many children have.
+When I made this piece, I wanted to use fun, bright colors to represent a child’s imagination and view of life.
+I drew a picture of myself in the middle with colored pencils and surrounded myself with different colored flowers drawn in oil pastels, just as I did when I was a little girl.
+I made the flowers grow bigger as they expanded outwards, to show the expansion of creativity children have.

 17’’ x 23’’